Call us: 066-273-2938

 The winter months are by far the most colourful in our garden.
 With most of the aloe species and naturally occurring hybrids in flower at this time of the year, complemented by a large number of aloe cultivars, it is a display worthwhile experiencing (as long as there is no severe frost in May!).
 We try to expand this array of colour with large beds of Namaqualand daisies.

-Visitors are welcome to spend some time relaxing in the shade of a large number of trees, indigenous to the area.
+Visitors are welcome to spend some time relaxing in the shade of a large number of trees, indigenous to the area (bring your picnic baskets, we have tables throughout our nursery where you can enjoy our garden and meet up with friends while adhering to social distancing).
 The garden is frequented by a large variety of birds, during the winter months, sugarbirds and orioles are regular visitors, feeding on the nectar produced by the masses of Aloe flowers and other nectar-producing flowers like those of Cotyledon barbeyi.
 Other bird species worth mentioning are Rock Pigeons, three species of doves, at least four cuckoos, Burchell’s Coucal, Woodland Kingfisher, Hoopoe, Red-billed wood-hoopoe, two Barbets, Woodpeckers, Fork-tailed Drongo, three shrike species, Bokmakierie, Grey-headed Bush-Shrike, Glossy Starling, Grey Louries and Grey Hornbills.

 Gariep plants aims to conserve the natural succulent flora and their natural environment by making succulent plants available to the public, decreasing the pressure on wild populations.
 It is a firm policy of the nursery not to sell field collected plants.